Research in Brain Function and Learning

 - Have tasks arranged so that children complete smaller parts after longer parts.

-- For every unpreferred task, engage in two preferred tasks.
+- For every task students tend not to prefer, engage in two preferred tasks.
 Let students know that this will happen.

 - Give fewer math or spelling problems.
 For example, have the child do only the odd or even problems.
 Or put fewer problems (words on one page).